palashman/Mahou/README.md

 4. Starting from v1.0.4.4 in Convert selection unrecognized text by all selected layout in settings (example: ♥) just rewrites.

 ###### By version features:

 **v2.3.1.4**<br/>

+- :bug: Fixed transparent color and flags together producing both text and flags.
+- :bug: Fixed caret lang display in Firefox was stuck on screen on mouse wheel.
+- :bug: Fixed error on first startup when Mahou.ini not exist.
+- :bug: Fixed delete dialog conflict with caret lang display on windows 10.
+- :bug: Fixed wrong rule in combined refresh of flags in Mouse Lang Display and tray flags while mouse tip was disabled but display mouse tooltip always was enabled.

+**v2.3.1.4**<br/>